UL Tennis Club 🎾

 By sharing a Google Form on Instagram and in various university groups, we far exceeded the required number of potential members, with over 60 students expressing interest in the club’s establishment.
 In week 9, we were asked to present at the C&S council meeting in front of all C&S committees (over 60 clubs and societies) to have them vote on our club’s ratification.
 I delivered the presentation, and we succeeded.
 Our club has been officialy ratified.
 As the semester was almost at its end, we decided to start our activities in the next semester after the summer holidays.

-During the summer holidays, I worked on unclocking our UL Wolves page, which members can use to join the club.
+During the summer holidays 2024, I worked on unclocking our UL Wolves page, which members can use to join the club.
 At the start of the next semester, we participated in a career fair at the UL Sports Arena, which went particularly well.
-By the end of September, 152 students had paid for their memberships, and since then, we’ve added 25 more, bringing our total to 177 active members.
+By the end of September, 152 students had paid for their memberships, and since then, we’ve added more, bringing our total to over 200 active members.
 We currently host two two-hour casual sessions per week.
+Thanks to our active members and the committee the club continues to grow.